 Well, I'm Lindsay. :)

-I'm in my 20's, I live in BC, Canada, and in June 2010 I finally got my B.A. in English literature.
+Currently I live in BC, Canada, and I have a B.A. in English literature.
 I didn't specialize in any subject or genre, but I loved British Victorian literature, children's lit, popular literature & culture, Shakespeare, and Greek mythology.

 And I don't think I did when I was in high school.
 I actually read a lot of romance novels when I was a teenager, which was a little odd whenever friends would ask what I was reading.

 I like the idea of book blogging.
 Blogs are becoming the place where people get their info on books and movie and music for the younger generations as opposed to newspapers.
 My blog isn't big, clearly, but I'm still doing it and I don't plan on stopping.
 It's fun. :)

 I'm not sure how I would describe myself.
 I'm kind of a dork.
 I'm extremely book obsessive, somewhat of a pop culture junkie, and I know a little about a lot, like history and TV shows and movies and books and a little science.
 Big on my consume list right now is D&D streams like Critical Role and High Rollers.
 It's a good mix of character creation and improv in a (usually) fantasy setting.

 I've worked as a behavioural interventionist (assisting a child with autism) and children's tutor.
 But I need to make something clear: I had no training or experience.
 I should not have been hired for that job.
 But they still took me when I first showed up and I stuck around for about 2 and a half years.
 To be honest, it was more child care and after-school homework help.
 I've done some English lit tutoring, some research paper editing.
 Every August for the past 8 years I've volunteered at the Vancouver Public Library's Writing & Book Camp for kids and teens.
 I keep going back because it's fun, because I like hearing about what books teens are interested in.